Research Communication for Doctoral Candidates

 What's on in August

-- Tuesday 5 August: Research Comms: Writing for General Audiences (in person)
+- Tuesday 5 August: Communicating your Research to the Media (in person)

-- Tuesday 12 August: Research Comms: Writing for General Audiences (in person)
+- Tuesday 12 August: Communicating your Research to the Media (in person) - repeat

 Note: Links to SGS events will take you to Wahapū booking pages.
 If you are a doctoral candidate who does not have access to Wahapū, you can book by completing the Doctoral Event Registration Form.